maallaard/planar-bridge/README.md

 [Configuration](#configuration) section.

-Here is an example file tree layout of Planar Bridge's repo directory with some example set codes and fake UUIDs:
+Here is an example file tree layout of Planar Bridge's repo directory with some example set codes and phony UUIDs:

 ```txt
 planar-bridge/